codepilotsf/ezpz-ui/src/routes/alert/+page.md

 ### Color Schemes

-Color schemes defined in `theme.css` can be used to set the color and icon used for the alert.
+Color schemes defined in `style.css` can be used to set the color and icon used for the alert.
 The icons used can also be changed in `utils.js` if desired.

 ```svelte